Annual Report 2026 | Santa Monica College

 First Ethnographic Research Methods for Designers Course

-In a new Anthropology course, IxD students explored designing third spaces across SMC’s main campus, including the Organic Learning Garden, the Cayton Center, and shared campus areas
+In a new Anthropology course, IxD students explored designing third spaces across SMC’s main campus, including the Organic Learning Garden, the Cayton Center, and shared campus areas.
+Using ethnographic research methods, they investigated student needs to inform thoughtful, human-centered design concepts.

 Studio 1 Presentations at BMW Designworks